couchbase-examples/edge-server-meal-order-sample-app/README.md

 Although instructions are specified for Capella App Services, equivalent instructions apply to self managed sync gateway as well.

 *  Follow [instructions](https://docs.couchbase.com/cloud/get-started/create-account.html#app-services) to create a free tier App Services that links to the free tier cluster that was created in previous step
-*  Create an *App Endpoint* named "american234" by following these [instructioncs](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html#create-app-endpoint).
+*  Create an *App Endpoint* named "american234" by following these [instructions](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html#create-app-endpoint).
 When you create App Endpoint, link it to bucket named "mealordering", the scope named "AmericanAirlines" and collection named "AA234"

    The configuration should looking something like this
    ![](./public/assets/screenshots/edge-sample-appendpoint.png)

 *  Create an App User named "edgeserver234".
 Remember what password you use as you will need to configure your Edge Server later.
-      - Set up the access grant so the App User is grantsed access to the  channelnamed "AA234" in corresponding collection.
+      - Set up the access grant so the App User is granted access to the  channel named "AA234" in corresponding collection.

    The configuration of App User should look something like this